Spirot101/Wordpress-University-Theme/README.txt

-Welcome to my Wordpress University Theme
+Welcome to my custom Wordpress University Theme

 In progress...